What is wheezing?

 Every child with asthma needs an individualized asthma management plan to control symptoms and flares.
 We will work closely with you to help manage your child’s asthma.

-- Review and reassessment of control: We will closely follow your child to determine whether their asthma is well controlled.
+We will closely follow your child to determine whether their asthma is well controlled.
 This may include office visits and/or the use of breathing tests (spirometry).
 As always we are here to help and guide you through this process.
-Please call us with questions or concerns.
+Call us with questions or concerns.

 Remember that any child with asthma can still have an occasional asthma attack particularly during the period right after diagnosis or after exposure to a very strong or new trigger.